project8/scarab/documentation/authentication.rst

 1. Set defaults
 2. Read in the authentication file
 3. Get values from environment variables
-4. Read override files
+4. Read file overrides
-5. Apply override values
+5. Apply value overrides

 The ``data`` data structure can be checked for the presence of an item with the ``has()`` function, and the value can be requested with the ``get()`` function.